Newspapers in the Papal States in 17th and 18th centuries

 Diario Ordinario printed by Chracas in Rome on 5 August 1758.

-Newspapers in the Papal States in 17th and 18th centuries, are Italian defunct newspapers, known as gazettes, printed in the Papal States during the Ancien régime, from 1642 to the Napoleonic era.
+During the 17th and 18th centuries, newspapers, known as gazettes, were printed in the Papal States, from 1642 to the Napoleonic era.

-Unlike France and the rest of Italy, where governments typically authorized only one gazette per nation until the late 18th century (such as the Gazette de France, Milano or Modona), the Papal States saw the emergence of multiple newspapers—almost one for each major city.
+Unlike France (during the ancien régime) and the rest of Italy, where governments typically authorized only one gazette per nation until the late 18th century (such as the Gazette de France, Milano or Modona), the Papal States saw the emergence of multiple newspapers—almost one for each major city.
 These gazettes relied heavily on the schedules of couriers for both receiving news and distributing printed materials.
 Since couriers typically passed through only once or twice a week, the frequency of publication remained usually weekly until around 1750.
 However, all newspapers required official authorization and were subject to government censorship.

 Publishing gazettes was a relatively profitable business.
 Much of the news was freely sourced from other newspapers carried by couriers, while annual subscription fees paid in advance ensured financial stability.
 Additionally, newspaper printing provided an opportunity for publishers to sell their printed materials beyond their own cities.

 In Rome, the first newspaper, Diario Ordinario printed by Chracas, was not published until 1716.
 It remained the city's sole newspaper until the Jacobin Notizie Politiche appeared in 1788, though this publication lasted only two years.
 The situation changed drastically with the Napoleonic invasion of Italy in 1796 and the subsequent establishment of the Roman Republic.